Stout 2-AT Pullman

-The Stout 2-AT Pullman, or "Air Pullman", was a single engine all-metal monoplane that was used for early airline travel and air mail transport in America.
+The Stout 2-AT Pullman, or "Air Pullman", was a single engine all-metal monoplane that was used for early airline travel and air mail transport in the United States.

 Development

 William Bushnell Stout started in aviation working for Packard on the Liberty engine during World War I. He promoted early innovative designs, based on the 1915 innovations of German aviation engineer Hugo Junkers, such as a blended wing concept, and pioneered all-metal aircraft construction in America using Junkers-devised concepts.
 The 2-AT was a more conventional layout using the familiar and plentiful Liberty engine of the time.

 The first use of the nickname "Tin Goose" was applied to this aircraft by the news media.
 The name was later attributed to the Ford Trimotor.

 Design

 The 2-AT was a high-wing conventional gear monoplane.
 The original design featured an open cockpit for the pilots, followed by an enclosed cockpit with opening side windows.
 The aircraft featured wallpaper, padded seats, semi-circular opening windows, and a bathroom.
 It was the first all-metal aircraft certified in America.
 It was eventually redesigned to accommodate three engines, becoming the Stout 3-AT trimotor, and again redesigned to become the more well-known Ford Trimotor.
 The aircraft was under development as a Stout aircraft when Ford bought all controlling interests, creating the Stout Metal Airplane Division of the Ford Motor Company.
 Development hastened with the infusion of resources from Ford.

 Stout's chief engineer, George H. Prudden, was credited for the new wing design using principles from Stout's earlier "thick wing" aircraft.
 Each 2-AT was powered by a Liberty engine, one example was tested with a Pratt and Whitney Wasp radial engine.